All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Keeping Track of Retatrutide Before the Brand Name

 Until the brand name is announced, here are the identifiers you can use to follow retatrutide's progress.
 The generic name "retatrutide" is the most commonly used in medical literature and news coverage.
 The development code "LY3437943" appears in clinical trial registrations on ClinicalTrials.gov and in early research publications.
-Some media outlets informally refer to it as "Lilly's triple agonist" or "the triple G," though these are not official designations.
+Some media outlets informally refer to it as "Lilly's triple agonist" or "the triple G," though these aren't official designations.

-When searching for information, using "retatrutide" will yield the most comprehensive results.
+When searching for information, using "retatrutide" will yield the most thorough results.
 As the brand name announcement approaches, typically three to six months before anticipated FDA approval, pharmaceutical news outlets and Lilly's investor communications will be the first sources to report it.

 Timeline Expectations